AlgoDeveloper400/MQL5HighLowAlgorithm/README.md

 * Spread filter also changeable via input variables.
 * Calculates spreads and commissions for every trade so you know what your true trading costs are.
 * Cleans clutter by removing yesterdays lines, meaning only 1 line is shown at a time on the chart.
+* Spread display on screen.
+* On screen news display of the next x days news events, also can be changed via an input variables.